SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 .. note::

-   Classes that are marked with the ``final`` modifier do not need to mark protocol initializer implementations with the ``required`` modifier, because final classes cannot be subclassed.
+   You do not need to mark protocol initializer implementations with the ``required`` modifier on classes that are marked with the ``final`` modifier, because final classes cannot be subclassed.
    For more on the ``final`` modifier, see :ref:`Inheritance_PreventingOverrides`.